-As the calendar shows April and temperatures spike toward fun in the sun, thoughts of a Las Vegas for spring break trip report and let’s get out of town vacation getaways cross the minds of many.
+As the calendar shows summer and temperatures spike toward fun in the sun, thoughts of our spring break trip report Las Vegas and let’s get out of town vacation getaways cross the minds of many.

 Getting There, Staying There… Air and Hotel